Lytham Club Day and Rose Queen Festival was founded in 1894 and it’s the biggest carnival of the year here on the Fylde Coast!

 From lunchtime/1pm the fair opens and the afternoons entertainment gets underway at Lytham Hall with the crowning of the Rose Queen and the official festivities and entertainment into the evening.

 Please note that this event isn’t organised by Visit Lytham.
-Please go to the Lytham Club Day website for further details.
+Please go to their own official website for further details.

 Find out More